BuildBoy12-SL/Kits/README.md

 - kit_euclid: List of items (Empty | See resources channel on EXILED Discord to get the ItemTypes)
 - kit_ketter: List of items (Empty | See resources channel on EXILED Discord to get the ItemTypes)
 - kit_apollyon: List of items (Empty | See resources channel on EXILED Discord to get the ItemTypes)
-- restricted_roles_for_kits: List of roles (Empty | See resources channel on EXILED discord to get the RoleTypes)
+- restricted_roles_for_kits: List of roles (ClassD and Scientist (Default) | See resources channel on EXILED discord to get the RoleTypes)

 ## Commands